pcarolan/hi-svg/README.md

 ## Polemic

-From time to time, developers must reach an equilibrium in which disruption happens within the framework and not because of it.
+From time to time, developers must reach a point where disruption happens within the framework and not because of it.

 This Library's goal is to provide a set of tools that extend into an SVG powered web interface.